wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-1.&emsp;Healing is a thought by which [thought] two minds perceive their [two-mind’s] oneness and become glad.
+1. Healing is a thought by which [thought] two minds perceive their [two-mind’s] oneness and become glad.
 <sup>2</sup>This gladness [of perceiving oneness] calls to every part of the Sonship to rejoice with them [the two minds], and lets God go out into them [the two minds ] and through them [the two minds].
 <sup>3</sup>Only the healed mind can experience revelation with lasting effect, because revelation is an experience of pure joy.
 <sup>4</sup>If you do not choose to be wholly joyous, your mind cannot have what it [your mind] does not choose to be.